lo9ud/boxed/README.md

 A clone of excel, written in Rust.

 Designed to be a simple demo, not a full-featured spreadsheet.
+For more details see [my rationale](./docs/README.md)

 Based on a column-oriented data model.